Skip to main content

 Cite This

 23% of B2B pipeline is lost at the MQL-to-SQL handoff.
 Only 32% of companies have a shared definition of what qualifies a lead.
-The average MQL sits for 14 days before being actioned by sales, according to Artemis GTM's 2026 Benchmark Study of 127 SaaS companies.
+The average MQL sits for 14 days before being actioned by sales, according to Artemis GTM's 2026 Benchmark Study (directional, drawn from our audits and industry benchmarks — not a controlled study).

 The Full Picture